ChuyangYeyoung/BlackBottle/v4-web/local-api/README.md

 If blockchain data sync fails:

 1. Check if the indexer URL is correct
-2. Verify the dYdX address format
+2. Verify the Black Bottle address format
 3. Check indexer API status: https://status.v4testnet.dydx.exchange/
 4. Try using testnet indexer first for testing